We act by fostering building occupant health and well-being by providing indoor environments of the highest quality.

 – Total primary energy demand is 117 kWh/m2/yr, 20% lower than the threshold requirements

-– Up to 50% reduced carbon emissions from building construction and operation compared to similar buildings
+– 47% reduced carbon emissions from materials and operation compared to equivalent conventional buildings

 – Detailed climate risk and vulnerability assessment was conducted